Canon Pixma TR8620 Review

 Black and White Prints

-Although many users won't print in black and white as often as in color, we give both metrics the same weight in our scoring because black and white prints are where the strengths and shortcomings of a printer's technical capabilities are particularly visible.
+Although many users won't print in black and white as often as in color, we give both metrics the same weight in our scoring because black-and-white prints are where the strengths and shortcomings of a printer's technical capabilities are particularly visible.
 The Pixma TR8620 was only an average performer in this category, with a tendency to increase saturation and give the photos a cool tint.
-Again, we use a set of seven stock images to directly compare results across all the printers, with a focus on resolution, color tones, and range.
+Again, we use a set of seven stock images to directly compare results across the models in our review of the best photo printers, with a focus on resolution, color tones, and range.

 Our testers liked that the printer creates a wide grayscale range.
 There was a slight loss of clarity in the highest contrast areas, and it could occasionally be grainy.
 Just like with the color prints, the user would want to be sure that they are okay with the style of this printer affecting their images and the way it dials up the contrast in the photos.